QueenOfDoom/SlashHome/thank-you-2020.md

 Well, let's get to Grumpah's (and not only) favorite brain in a jar!
 Thanks a lot for offering your super cool DJ Skills and even better brain power, for people who seek a great way of passing time, help aor support ^^!
 You have a great personality and you don't avoid struggles, but face them head-on, which I personally find a very cool quality!
 I hope that you will have an awesome new year, with great oppotunities and perfect moments!

+## Dabdab
+> *a quote I'll yet have to find*

+You're a super wholesome and very talented person!
+You have an insane amount of skill concerning art and probably that expands to singing as well :nicoSmug:!
+I hope you'll have an epic new year and that you'll reach your goals, whatever they are!
+I'm looking forward to epic paintings and a lot of other new surprises in the new year!

 ## Snowiee
 > how
 > to